jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Forewarned (1CP)
-  Use this Stratagem immediately after your opponent sets up a unit that is arriving on the battlefield as Reinforcements within sight of one of your \<CRAFTWORLD\> CORE units that is itself within 6" of a friendly
+  Use this Stratagem immediately after your opponent sets up a unit that is arriving on the battlefield as Reinforcements within sight of one of your \<CRAFTWORLD\> CORE units (except those In Disarray) that is itself within 6" of a friendly \<CRAFTWORLD\> FARSEER (except those In Disarray).
-  \<CRAFTWORLD\> FARSEER.
 Your unit can immediately shoot at that enemy unit as if it were the Shooting phase.

   ### Unparalleled Mastery (1CP)
   Use this Stratagem when an ASURYANI FARSEER successfully manifests their last psychic power in a Psychic phase.